-I have some beautiful winter luxury pumpkins and dumpling squash that I’ve harvested.
+In 2013, I grew beautiful winter luxury pumpkins and dumpling squash.
 I love the flavour of squash, but there’s only so much baked squash a person can eat.
-And if I turn all that pumpkin into pies…well that’s not a great health move either.
+And if I turned all the pumpkins into pies…well that’s not a great health move either.

 Because they are the same family, anytime a recipe calls for squash, you can substitute pumpkin.